Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Introduction

 \section{Introduction}

-Semantic scene understanding plays a vital role in autonomous mobile robotic and human-robot interaction systems as it is a prerequisite for multi-object detection and tracking~\cite{wen2023semantically}, semantic mapping~\cite{kostavelis2015semantic}, and autonomous navigation~\cite{xie2023drlvo}.
-Since cameras and lidar are the most common sensors for mobile robots to perceive the environment, semantic segmentation of each image pixel or each lidar point provides a solution for scene understanding.
-Compared with image-based semantic segmentation, lidar semantic segmentation can provide accurate distance measurement and is robust to poor lighting situations.
-This work focuses on the 2D lidar semantic segmentation for mobile robotics applications, addressing three challenges: acquiring high-quality semantic datasets, efficiently labeling raw lidar data, and designing effective lidar segmentation algorithms, as shown in \cref{fig:semantic2d_overview}.
+Semantic scene understanding plays a crucial role in autonomous mobile robots and human-robot interaction systems, as it enables mobile robots to navigate by semantically interpreting the environment in a human-like manner.
+It is a prerequisite for various robotic tasks including multi-object detection and tracking~\citep{wen2023semantically}, semantic mapping~\citep{kostavelis2015semantic}, and autonomous navigation~\citep{xie2023drlvo}.
+Since cameras and lidar are the most common sensors for mobile robots to perceive their surroundings, semantic segmentation of each image pixel or each lidar point provides a solution for scene understanding.
+While cameras can provide richer human-level semantic information than lidar sensors through various computer vision algorithms (\eg object recognition~\citep{zhao2019object} and scene segmentation~\citep{minaee2021image}), they generate higher-dimensional data and raise more significant privacy concerns.
+Lidar sensors, especially 2D lidar, offer a viable alternative for mobile robot applications that require privacy protection, lightweight processing, and lower costs.
+Furthermore, compared with camera systems, lidar typically provides more accurate distance measurements and is more robust to poor or changing lighting situations.
+However, extracting higher-level information (\eg semantic scene understanding) from 2D lidar data is more challenging due to the lack of publicly available datasets, annotation tools, and limited segmentation algorithms.

+To fill these gaps, this article proposes a comprehensive semantic scene understanding workflow for 2D lidar by creating a high-quality 2D lidar semantic segmentation dataset (\ie Semantic2D), designing an efficient Semi-Automatic Labeling Framework for Semantic Annotation (\ie SALSA) with minimal human effort, developing a Stochastic Semantic Segmentation Network (\ie S$^3$-Net) to deliver fine-grained 2D lidar semantic segmentation, and applying the 2D lidar semantic information to enhance various mobile robotics applications (\eg semantic occupancy grid mapping and semantic robot navigation) that require semantic scene understanding, as shown in ~\figref{fig:semantic2d_overview}.
+This 2D lidar workflow allows us to re-investigate and improve existing robotics algorithms that use 2D lidar sensors, such as object tracking, mapping, localization, and navigation, by facilitating semantic scene understanding without additional camera sensors.
+Specifically, this article presents six primary contributions: